Religion in Australia: Christianity

-The gold rush of the 1850s led to significantly increased immigration and diversity of religious traditions, such as Irish Catholicism, Scottish Presbyterianism, and more English Anglicanism, among other religious traditions.
+Large numbers of Irish Catholics were transported to Australia between the late 18th and 19th centuries.
+Sectarian tensions in Australia, largely fuelled by historical grievances between Catholics and other Christians, continued into the 20th century.
+The gold rush of the 1850s led to significantly increased immigration and diversity of religious traditions, such as Irish Catholicism, Scottish Presbyterianism and English Anglicanism among other religious traditions.

 Australian Aboriginal peoples suffered a decline during this period as they were dispossessed of their lands; and diseases spread among their populations.
 Christian churches and religious individuals organised missions during this period, intended to "protect" and "civilise" Aboriginal communities and spread Christianity.
 Protection policies reached as far as the islands of the Torres Strait with the creation of "reserves".
 The overall consequences of this activity contributed to the decline of indigenous languages and beliefs, the extent to which are still being determined and recorded.

 By 1901, apart from the indigenous population and descendants of gold rush migrants, Australian society was predominantly Anglo-Celtic, with 40% of the population being Anglican, 23% Catholic, 34% other Christian and about 1% professing non-Christian religions.
 From the 1950s onwards, the country experienced a rapid growth in the number of Catholics due to the influx of many post-war immigrants from continental Europe and Malta.

-Freedom of Religion was enshrined in Section 116 of the Constitution of Australia of 1901.
+Freedom of religion was enshrined in Section 116 of the Constitution of Australia of 1901.